calimanleontin/world-heritage-outlook-v2/docroot/modules/contrib/raven/README.md

  * Register a Drupal logger implementation (for uncaught exceptions, PHP errors, and Drupal log messages),
  * Record Sentry breadcrumbs for system events,
+ * Register an error handler for Drush command exceptions,
  * Register an error handler for fatal errors, and
  * Handle JavaScript exceptions via Sentry browser client (if user has the "Send JavaScript errors to Sentry" permission).